EricMarcon/entropart/README.md

 # Vignettes

-A quick [introduction](https://EricMarcon.github.io/entropart/) is in `vignette("docs", "entropart")`.
+A quick [introduction](https://EricMarcon.github.io/entropart/) is in `vignette("entropart")`.

-A full documentation is available online, in the "Articles" section of the web site.
+A full documentation is available online, in the "Articles" section of the web site of the vignette.
 It is a continuous update of the paper published in the Journal of Statistical Software ([Marcon & Hérault, 2015](https://www.jstatsoft.org/article/view/v067i08)).

 The [development version documentation](https://EricMarcon.github.io/entropart/dev/) is also available.